industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ## Configure IE Flow Creator

-After we configured the Data Service Adatper we are now going to configure the actual Simulation which is publishing the data onto the databus.
+- After we created the Data Service Adatper we are now going to configure the actual simulation, which is publishing data onto the databus.

 ### Import Flow

-First open the IE Flow Creator application and open the 'burger menue' in the top right cornern.
+- First open the IE Flow Creator application and open the 'burger menue' in the top right cornern.

-There you select 'Import' or you use the shortcut 'ctrl-i'.
+- Select 'Import' or you use the shortcut 'ctrl-i'.

 <p align="center"><kbd><img src="graphics/05ImportFlow.PNG" /></kbd></p>

-Now import the JSON file which can be downloaded [in the src folder](../src).
+- Import the JSON file which can be downloaded [in the src folder](../src).

 ### Edit Databus Credentials